godotengine/godot-docs/classes/class_editorproperty.rst

 | *Getter* | get_label()      |
 +----------+------------------+

-Set this property to change the label (if you want to show one)
+Sets this property to change the label (if you want to show one).

 .. _class_EditorProperty_property_read_only: